johnsanterre/DataScience/class_001.md

 http://swirlstats.com/students.html
 We will use:  install_from_swirl("R Programming")
-We will complete the first 15 assignments over the first 4 weeks.
+Could complete the first 15 assignments over the first 4 weeks.

 If you are a SE(sofware engineer) and the above was too simple,  the link below explians how R works under the hood.